kamialie/education/README.md

 ------------

-# Compose file
+# Docker compose

+Docker compose is a separete tool that allows you to create all parts of a single application automatically: containers, volumes, networks, etc. It accepts a docker-compse.yml file, where one describes the components of "infrastructure".

 docker-compose [-f] \<path\> - specify path to docker-compose.yml file; can specify two, the later is applied over and in addition to previuos files; if nothing is specified docker is looking for docker-compose.yml and docker-compose.overried.yml - must supply at least the first; followed by '-' instructs to read from stdin

-Network, volume and service definitions are applied to each container respectively (analogy to docker netwrok create, docker volume create)
+Network, volume and service definitions are applied to each container respectively (analogy to docker netwrok create, docker volume create).
+All parts are prefixed with the directory name containing configuration file (docker-compose.yml) to ensure different compose files can create the same name networks, volumes, containers, etc (to change this behaviour check out -p flag of the docker-compose command).

 Not supported for docker stack deploy:
 * build